How Do Solar Panels Work?

 The most common doping materials used in solar cells are Phosphorus to create excess electrons (n-type doping) and Boron to create electron imbalance or holes (p-type doping).

-Usually, Solar panels generate electricity using the photovoltaic effect, discovered by Alexandre-Edmond Becquerel in 1839, where materials, like silicon produce an electric current after they are exposed to sunlight.
+Usually, solar panels generate electricity using the photovoltaic effect, discovered by Alexandre-Edmond Becquerel in 1839, where materials, like silicon produce an electric current after they are exposed to sunlight.

 What are the alternatives to Silicon solar cells?